 Most of the expenses of household living are included in your monthly fee except for food, clothing, and personal hygiene items.
 Here are some of the items that will be provided free of charge:

-Our monthly rent varies.
-All new clients are charged a $150 admission fee upon move in along with first month's program fees.
-Our Aurora houses that are currently $850/month will be increasing to $875/month for new clients joining us on or after December 1st, 2020 and on January 1st, 2021 for all current clients.
-The monthly rate for our Centennial houses is $1000/month.
+Our monthly rent varies per location.
+All new clients are charged a $150 admission fee upon move in along with first month’s program fees.
+Our Aurora houses are $895/month.
+The monthly rate for our Centennial houses and Denver Tech Center house is $1025/month.

 We have 4 homes and our capacity ranges from 9-1.
 Our homes are spacious and not crowded.
 We accommodate our residents by providing things like multiple bathrooms, large bedrooms, and opposite schedule options.
 To help create a comfortable transitional sober environment.